Table of Contents[Hide][Show]

 - Platinum members: at booking

 - Diamond members: at booking

 Some airlines’ standby lists are on a first-come, first-served basis.
 Meaning, that if you are the first to get listed, you are the first to fly when a seat becomes available.
-For Delta air, their standby list’s order of priority depends on your membership or flier status.
+For Delta, their standby list for upgrades order of priority depends on your membership or flier status.

-When you ask to be placed on the standby list, you are arranged according to your membership status.
+You are arranged according to your membership status when you ask to be placed on the standby list.
 Even if you are the first to come in, you will be bumped further down the list if those with elite flier status ask to be placed on the standby list after you.